AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 The Problem
 ------------

-AWS Direct Connect and Azur ExpressRoute provides a private routed circuit to AWS VPC and Azure VNet.
+AWS Direct Connect and Azure ExpressRoute provides a private routed circuit to AWS VPC and Azure VNet.

 Avitrix site2cloud feature provides encryption over Direct Connect or ExpressRoute.